NC DHHS DWI Services has approved telehealth services due to COVID-19. We are here to assist clients seeking services for a DWI infraction.

 If a person is found guilty of Driving While Impaired (DWI in North Carolina), the Judge will consider all of the factors listed above.
 Once all the factors are considered, the Judge will impose one of the following Levels of Punishment.
 The five levels of punishment are numbered 1-5.

-1. Level One DWI is the most serious level of punishment.
-If the Judge finds 2 Grossly Aggravating Factors are present, he or she will impose Level one punishment Level One Punishment.
-A Level One North Carolina DWI is punishable by a fine up to $4,000 and a minimum jail sentence of 30 days and a maximum of two years.
+- Level One DWI is the most serious level of punishment.
+If the Judge finds 2 Grossly Aggravating Factors are present, he or she will impose Level one punishment.
+A Level One North Carolina DWI is punishable by a fine up to $4,000 and a minimum jail sentence of 30 days and a maximum of 24 months.
 A judge cannot suspend the minimum jail sentence.
+No parole.

 All levels of a North Carolina DWI conviction require a revocation of your Driver’s License for a period of at least one year beginning with the date of the DWI conviction.
 For levels three through 5, the court often suspends jail sentences if the driver agrees to complete community service, submit to a DWI Assessment, complete the level of treatment required by the NC DWI assessment, and pay all fines, fees and court costs related to the DWI arrest and conviction.